Tietoevry-Create/gh-actions-workshop/tasks/2/README.md

 1. Under "Branch name pattern", enter `main`.
 If you have a different default branch, use that instead.
 1. Check the "Require status checks to pass before merging" checkbox and see that the box opens up
 1. Search for the workflow you created (`build`) and select it to make it required
+1. Click "Create" to create the rule
+1. Open the PR again and see that we can't merge it 😻

 Now the PR can't be merged until the build passes 🎉 Other settings I usually add to my branch protection rules are: